Skip to article

 Why this matters

-The deferral mechanism reveals another route the planning system takes to avoid saying no. When combined with the override pattern (Discovery 01), reconsideration (Discovery 54), and sanctioning (Discovery 55), deferrals complete the picture: Malta's planning system has multiple paths that convert potential refusals into eventual approvals.
+The deferral mechanism reveals another route the planning system takes to avoid saying no. When combined with the override pattern ("Board vs officer"), reconsideration ("No never means no"), and sanctioning ("Build first, ask later"), deferrals complete the picture: Malta's planning system has multiple paths that convert potential refusals into eventual approvals.
 A 90% post-deferral approval rate suggests that deferral is functionally a delayed approval, not a genuine reconsideration.
 The question is whether any case that reaches the board ever truly faces a meaningful risk of refusal.